 Path2Models automatically generates mathematical models from biological pathway representations using a suite of freely available software.
 Computed models from over 2600 organisms encoded in SBML and SBGN are available through the BioModels Database.

 We contribute to open source libraries such as OGDF and libSBGN.
 OGDF is a self-contained C++ class library for the automatic layout of diagrams and offers sophisticated algorithms and data structures which can be used within your own applications or scientific projects. libSBGN is a software library for working with SBGN-ML files.

 The Optimas Data Warehouse is a comprehensive data collection for maize and integrates data from different domains such as transcriptomics, metabolomics, ionomics, proteomics and phenomics.
 It provides interactive access to and analysis of the data.

 Image analysis pipeline for high throughput plant phenotyping.

 MAVisto, CentiBiN & CentiLib

 Investigation of structural network properties (motifs, centralities, and global graph properties) especially for biological networks.
-Initially stand-alone programs, the newer developments are now part of the Vanted tool suite and further developed there.
+Initially stand-alone programs, the newer developments for centralities and global graph properties are now part of the Vanted tool suite and further developed there.

 Representation, visualisation and exploration of biochemical pathways; an electronic version of the Boehringer pathway chart.